-Activity Evidence that supports this approach Challenge number(s) addressed Subscription to Gateway Alliance allowing all teaching staff to access training to improve curriculum offer Access to high quality CPD will improve teaching leading to better attainment and progress outcomes.
-A broad range of training, including quality first teaching and learning, wellbeing and meeting the needs of all learners is available.
-1,2,3 Programme of CPD based to improve the quality of teaching across the school This will improve teachers' ability to target teaching and plan and deliver lessons more precisely matched to the needs of the class and individuals.
-1 Continuing subscription to resources and support to ensure high quality teaching and learning.
+Activity Evidence that supports this approach Subscription to Gateway Alliance allowing all teaching staff to access trainingto improve curriculum offer Access to high quality CPD will improve teaching leading to better attainment and progress outcomes.
+A broad range of training, including quality first teachingand learning, wellbeing and meeting the needs of all learners is available.
+1,2,3 Walkthrus teaching and learning training for instructional coaching and the development of the Rosenshine principals This will improve teachers' ability to target teaching and plan and deliver lessons more precisely matched to the needs of the class and individuals.
+Individualised instruction EEF (educationendowmentfoundation.org.uk) 1 Continuing subscriptionto resources and support to ensure high quality teaching and learning.
 This includes: Maths Hub White Rose Maths Little Wandle phonics This will increase consistency in teaching and provide resources and CPD to improve outcomes.
-1,3 Purchase of standardised diagnostic tests and training for staff to ensure these are fully utilised Analysis of assessments will allow teachers to better target their provision to gaps in learning and plan interventions that reliably match the specific strengths and weaknesses of each pupil.
-1,3 Recruitment of additional teaching assistants to increase capacity for support and intervention within each class Additional staff allows more time to be allocated to those struggling to engage with learning.
-Additional interventions, especially those that encourage pupils to better engage with their learning will increase attainment and progress rates.
-1,2,3,4
+1,3 Purchase of standardised diagnostic tests and training for staff to ensure these arefully utilised Analysis of assessments will allow teachers to better target their provision to gaps in learning and plan interventions that reliably match the specific strengths and weaknesses of each pupil.
+Feedback EEF (educationendowmentfoundation.org.uk) 1,3 Recruitment of additional teaching assistants to increase capacity for support andintervention within eachclass Additional staff allows more time to be allocated to those struggling to engage with learning.
+Additional interventions, especially those that encourage pupils tobetter engage with their learning will increase attainment and progress rates.
+Teaching Assistant Interventions EEF (educationendowmentfoundation.org.uk) 1,2,3,4